Logotherapy and Existential Analysis is applied in clinical supervision.

-Reflects on the therapist’s self care with the use of the logotherapeutic value-triad to develop resilience and prevent burnout: (a) Creative values.
+Reflecting on the therapist’s self care with the use of the logotherapeutic value-triad to develop resilience and prevent burnout: (a) Creative values.
 What the therapist can do to take care of themselves. (b) Experiential values.
 How the therapist can develop meaningful working relationships. (c) Attitudinal values.
 The reason of the therapist’s work and their mission to alleviate suffering.

-Ponders on how the supervisory relationship can develop meaningful and purposeful goals in the best interest of the client/s and introduces the application of logotherapeutic meditation circles in group supervision.
+Pondering on how the supervisory relationship can develop meaningful and purposeful goals in the best interest of the client/s and introduces the application of logotherapeutic meditation circles in group supervision.

-For further information please contact us.
+For further information, please contact us.